 While the Acme team knows parts of the business well, this bank operates primarily with a Day 2 “stasis” mindset.
 I anticipate great resistance to the changes I am recommending:

-Acme Bank has a mission of “Helping Clients Succeed Today and Tomorrow,” but this organization is mostly steeped in discussions regarding products, competitors and quarterly production.
+Acme Bank has a mission of “Helping Clients Succeed Today and Tomorrow,” but this financial organization is mostly steeped in discussions regarding products, competitors and quarterly production.
 There are no visible managerial processes tied to customer experience and learning.
 I cannot obtain working documentation regarding today’s customer experience, and no single member of the executive team can speak authoritatively regarding the bank’s digital channel.

 The bank is collecting basic data with its Net Promoter process, but the only one knowledgeable about this data is Ms. Jane Quiet, an assistant vice president in the Marketing Department.
 Interestingly, the average number of products utilized by Acme Bank’s households has stagnated at 2.6 for the past 11 years, yet no analysis has been initiated to determine why customer share-of-wallet is not improving.